What Is CPU Bottlenecking?

 CPU Bottleneck, What Is It?

-A CPU bottleneck is when the processor in a system is not powerful enough to handle the demands of the rest of the system’s hardware.
+A CPU bottleneck is when the processor in a system is not potent enough to handle the demands of the rest of the system’s hardware.
 Usually, the piece of hardware that has the most demands is the graphics card (GPU).

-In such cases, even if the system is upgraded to the flagship AMD or NVIDIA GPU, the gaming performance will be exactly the same simply because the CPU isn’t powerful enough to process all that information.
+In such cases, even if the system is upgraded to the top-tier AMD or NVIDIA GPU, the gaming performance will be exactly the same simply because the CPU isn’t powerful enough to process all that information.

 How Do I Know If I’m CPU Bottlenecked?